Yanka Dyagileva

 Yana Stanislavovna "Yanka" Dyagileva (Яна Станиславовна Дягилева; 4 September 1966 – c.
-9 May 1991) was a Russian poet and singer-songwriter and one of the most popular figures of her time in Russia's underground punk scene.
-She both played solo and performed with others, including Yegor Letov and bands Grazhdanskaya Oborona and Velikiye Oktyabri ("Great Octobers").
-Dyagileva was greatly influenced by Letov and Alexander Bashlachev, who were her friends.
+9 May 1991) was a Russian poet and singer-songwriter, and one of the most popular figures of her time in the Siberian underground music scene.
+She both played solo and performed with others, including Yegor Letov and bands Grazhdanskaya Oborona and Velikie Oktyabri ("Great Octobers").
+Yanka was greatly influenced by her friends Letov and Alexander Bashlachev.
 Her songs explored themes of desperation and depression, punk-style nihilism, and folk-like lamentations.
 Her death in 1991 has been considered as a symbolic end to the Siberian punk scene.

 Biography

-Yanka (born Yana) Dyagileva was born on 4 September 1966, in Novosibirsk, USSR to Stanislav Dyagilev and Galina Dyagileva, both engineers.
+Yanka (born Yana) Dyagileva was born on 4 September 1966, in Novosibirsk, USSR to Stanislav Dyagilev, an engineer, and Galina Dyagileva.
 She was of Russian, Ukrainian and Czech origin.
 In 1973 she attended public school and studied piano for a year at a music school before quitting.
 This sparked her interest in the guitar.
-While still in school Yanka started writing poems (which have been lost) and performing, singing and playing guitar in school talent shows.
+While still in school, Yanka started writing poems (which have been lost) and performing, singing and playing guitar in school talent shows.
 In 1984 she entered the Novosibirsk Institute of Water Transport Engineers, but dropped out in her sophomore year.
 During this period she performed with the political band AMIGO.
-The earliest of Dyagileva's poetry that has survived is from 1985.
+The earliest of Yanka's poetry that has survived is from 1985.
 In December 1985 she traveled to Leningrad, where she may have met Alexander Bashlachev.
-In October 1986, Dyagileva's mother died of cancer.
+In October 1986, Yanka's mother died of cancer.

+In April 1987, Yanka met Yegor Letov, and was romantically involved with him.
+She performed two songs, "Pechal Moya Svetla" (My Sorrow is Luminous) and "Kak Zhit" (How to Live), in the five album recordings of Grazhdanskaya Oborona in 1987, which at that time only consisted of Yegor Letov.
+In summer 1987, due to renewed political repression by the authorities, Letov was forced to leave his home city of Omsk and hitchhike around the country for six months.
+Yanka accompanied him throughout the entire trip.
+In January 1988, Yanka recorded her first album "Ne Polozheno" (Not Allowed).

-In April 1987, Yanka met Yegor Letov and joined his band Grazhdanskaya Oborona (Gr.Ob.).
-From 1988 to 1990, Dyagileva toured and performed with the band.
-She recorded her first album Not Allowed (Не положено) in January 1988.
-Her first performance before a large audience took place on 24 June 1988, at a punk festival in Tyumen, recorded in the bootleg album To the Drop-Outs (Деклассированным элементам).
-In 1989, Dyagileva performed in Leningrad for the first time as part of a concert produced by Sergei Firsov, who became Dyagileva and Gr.Ob.'s first producer.
-Dyagileva's album Sold! (Продано!) was recorded in Firsov's apartment.
-Dyagileva's final known public appearances took place in November 1990 in Irkutsk, Angarsk, and Leningrad.
-Her final live concert recording took place in Irkutsk on 10 November 1990.
-Several more performances were planned for February 1991 in Irkutsk; it is unknown if they ever took place.
-At the end of February 1991, Dyagileva recorded her last songs in a Novosibirsk Electro-Technical Institute dormitory: "Legs [Feet] Above the Ground" (Выше ноги от земли), "Five-Kopeck Coin in the Road" (На дороге пятак), "About Little Devils" (Про чёртиков), and "Water Will Come" (Придёт вода).
+From 1988 to 1990, Yanka toured around the country with the electric band Velikie Oktyabri (Great Octobers).
+The band was organized by her and Letov, and contained musicians from Instruktsiya po Vyzhivaniyu and Grazhdanskaya Oborona.
+Her first performance before a large audience took place on 24 June 1988, at the 1st Tyumen punk festival.
+She also recorded the bootleg album To the Déclassé Elements (Деклассированным элементам) there.
+In 1989, Yanka performed in Leningrad for the first time as part of a concert produced by Sergei Firsov, who became Yanka and Grazhdanskaya Oborona's first producer.
+Yanka's acoustic album Sold! (Продано!) was recorded in Firsov's apartment.
+Yanka recorded the two albums "Angenodiya" (Anhedonia) and "Domoy!"
+(Go Home!) in 1989, which features electrical instruments performed by members of Grazhdanskaya Oborona, and noise rock elements added by Letov, reminiscent of the four albums by Grazhdanskaya Oborona in the same year.